Officer Detail: Alphonso(Al) Wright

 Erie County Sheriff John Garcia was asked about the allegations and said, “the Buffalo Police Department is doing an internal affairs investigation, so until that concludes to me it’s a car accident, I haven’t heard otherwise and I think from day one my administration and myself have been transparent in every single case that has come before me and that won’t change, that will continue.”

-Garcia has said his office did not conduct its own investigation into whether Granville was intoxicated when he damaged eight vehicles on April 11, 2024.
+Although Garcia has said his office did not conduct its own investigation into whether Granville was intoxicated when he damaged eight vehicles on April 11, 2024, the Erie County Sheriff’s Office is currently is currently conducting an internal affairs investigation.
 The sheriff’s Accident Investigation Unit is typically dispatched whenever a county vehicle is involved in a crash.
-The Sheriff's Office also opens Professional Standards Division investigations into any alleged misconduct by deputies, but there is no indication that was done in Granville's case.
+The Sheriff's Office also opens Professional Standards Division investigations into any alleged misconduct by deputies, but there is no indication that either was done in Granville's case.

 Erie County Legislature Chairman Tim Meyers said there is a “a lack of transparency” from both the sheriff’s office and the Buffalo Police Department.

-The Erie County Legislature on set a date — April 24 — for its own public hearings to investigate the Granville controversy.
-Legislature Meyers, said legislators have invited Garcia, Granville and Erie County Attorney Jeremy Toth.
-Garcia has said he will appear before lawmakers to answer questions.
+The Erie County Legislature originally set a date — April 24 — for its own public hearings to investigate the Granville controversy.
+Legislature Meyers, said legislators invited Garcia, Granville and Erie County Attorney Jeremy Toth.
+Garcia said he would appear before lawmakers to answer questions.

 Address Buffalo, NY